gnanasai5111/Software-concepts/SOLID-PRINCIPLES/README.md

 ### SOLID PRINCIPLES

-SOLID is a set of five principles that help in writing maintainable, scalable, and flexible object-oriented code.
+SOLID is a set of five principles that help in writing clean, maintainable, scalable, and flexible object-oriented code.

 ## S - Single Responsibility Principle (SRP)